 “It’s not funny.”
 That’s what I have been saying to everybody my whole life, whenever something happens to me that could not happen to anybody else, whenever I say something and I am deadly serious but people laugh anyway.
 Like the time I fell up the stairs and dislocated my left thumb.
 That’s not funny, it really happened.
 I was going up the stairs into work, with a mug of coffee in one hand, my purse in the other, and who can walk in high heels, really?
 Some things are just not funny, and it’s mean, or at least rude to laugh.

 Then there are some things that happen that are so mixed up and not right that the only thing you can do is laugh, I guess.
 Like the time Mama pulled out her gun.
 I didn’t know they made pistols that little.
 It looked tiny enough to be a cigarette lighter, like the art deco table lighters they made back when.
-I had a collection of those once, lighters set in fine crystal, lighters shaped like golf balls in silver, table ornaments made to match with fancy cigarette cases kept on coffee tables.
-Everybody smoked.
+I had a collection of those once, lighters set in fine crystal, lighters shaped like golf balls in silver, table ornaments made to match with fancy cigarette cases kept on coffee tables when everybody smoked.
 It was once fashionable and sophisticated.

 When Mama whipped that little .22 five-shot pistol out of her purse, I thought she was pulling my leg, that it was really one of those cigarette lighters.
 But it was real.
 I was driving at the time, and I almost ran right off the road.